aaronlehmann/docker/docs/reference/commandline/login.md

 There are only three possible values for that argument: `store`, `get`, and `erase`.

 The `store` command takes a JSON payload from the standard input.
-That payload carries the server address, to identify the credential, the user name and the password.
-This is an example of that payload:
+That payload carries the server address, to identify the credential, the user name, and either a password or an identity token.
+This is an example of that payload in the case where a password is used:

 ```json
 {